 Most people don’t realize that broccoli leaves are just as edible as the broccoli head itself.
-And I can’t blame them, since store-bought broccoli comes in a neat little package with only a few tiny leaves stuck to the head.
+And I can’t blame them, since store-bought broccoli comes in a neat little package with only a few tiny and uninspiring leaves stuck to the head.

 Unless you grow them yourself, you never see the massive greens that broccoli heads spring from.
 On my Romanesco broccoli plant (Brassica oleracea ‘Romanesco’), which grows larger than your everyday broccoli, the mature leaves span up to 2 feet long with hefty ribs and stems.

 Even though the plant is typically grown for its flower bud (what you commonly know as a head of broccoli, or a floret or crown), the flower is a relatively small part of the crop, and it seems like you wait alllll spring (or fall) for the prize.

 (A prize that sometimes never arrives, as anyone who has waited fruitlessly for a bud can attest to!)

 A broccoli plant only produces one significant head per life cycle, with occasional secondary sprouts that form in the axils of the leaves.
 (These side shoots always turn out smaller than the center head — think bite-sized).
 Knowing that, it seems wasteful to use such a modest portion of the plant when the rest of it is so good.

 Broccoli is considered one of the most nutritious vegetables on the market, providing 100 percent of the daily value of vitamin C in a single cup of chopped broccoli.
 It contains a full nutritional lineup of B vitamins, potassium, iron, calcium, minerals, and fiber.
 When compared to the stems, the florets have a higher concentration of protective phytochemicals like beta carotene and sulforaphane (the latter of which has been shown to protect against certain cancers).